sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_platform-specific_APIs.md

 It's heavy to call <UniqueTerm val="Expensive"/> <UniqueTechnicalTerm val="platform-specific APIs"/> Because <TechnicalTerm val="Platform Channels"/> can't be used from all isolates and occupy UI thread.

 [Executing channel handlers on background threads](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading) isn't supported except for iOS and Android.
-Especially, If I want to call <UniqueTerm val="Expensive"/> <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux without UI lag, I would struggle to improve my performance.
+Especially, If We want to call <UniqueTerm val="Expensive"/> <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux without UI lag, We would struggle to improve my performance.

 ---